 Possession of these types of photos is also illegal, even if you have not posted them anywhere else or

 shown them to anyone.
 What should I do if someone under 18 shares an intimate photo of themselves with me?

 Creating, distributing or even possessing any explicit image of someone under 18 is a potentially criminal

 What should I do if I see something that troubles me online?

 Most websites have a system where you can report a post or picture that you find distressing or

 You should also talk to a trusted adult about what you have seen and discuss how it made you feel.

-We are here to answer your questions and talk through your options.
-Our online chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm.
-Chat to us now about your situation.
+We offer information, advice and guidance about the issues that matter to you.
+Our online Youth Information Chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm (excluding Bank Holidays).